WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 ```

 6. Once the contents of your `skel.asm` match the code above, press `Ctrl + Shift + B` to build and run.
 You should see `Hello, world!` printed.
-7. For submission, you may take a **screenshot of your working NASM Development Environment**.
-Zip this up together with the **contents of your `skeleton` folder** and submit in the the shared drive.